Wildst/dnd/dm/Hybrid DnD/README.md

 ### Session 17: 08/08/2023
 They enter the Vault, fight a wall, and some black goo coming out of another wall.
-A long rest prepares them to go on looking for the treasu
+A long rest prepares them to go on looking for the treasure

+### Session 18: 19/09/2023
+They find the treasure, where they manage to allow the current Open Lord to come and gather all the gold to distribute it back to the people of the city.
+They go talk to the Open Lord.